 City of Sanctuary runs a national programme called the Schools of Sanctuary stream, and we’re delighted to be participating.
 It’s not just that several local schools have admitted resettled Syrian children: we also work with schools in the hope than a generation of children and young people across the area will learn about asylum issues.

-The award is not easy to achieve: typically, schools spend a year inserting asylum-related issues into their curriculum and then evidencing that they have done so.
-We help them with this, offering ideas, taking in guest speakers (for example, refugees or representatives from the British Red Cross), and delivering assemblies and lessons.
+The award is not trivial: schools spend about a year working asylum-related issues into their curriculum and then evidencing that they’ve done so.
+We help by offering ideas, introducing guest speakers (for example, refugees or the British Red Cross), and delivering assemblies and workshops.

-There are 3 simple principles to being a school of sanctuary:
+There are 3 simple principles to becoming a school of sanctuary:

 - Learning about what it means to be seeking sanctuary

-- Taking positive action to embed concepts of welcome, safety and inclusion within the school and wider local community
+- Taking positive action to embed concepts of welcome, protection and inclusion within the school and wider local community

 - Sharing that vision and the school’s achievements.

 Outwood Primary Academy Greystone became our first school of sanctuary in March 2018, and by the end of 2020 a further 4 other schools continued to work towards the award, despite the pandemic.
 If you work at a school in the area and would like to know more, please get in touch!